daattali/beautiful-jekyll/_posts/2020-12-01-3-tips-to-get-started-on-simplifying-your-home-life.md

 And.
 If you are a homeschooling family or have a family, you will find some encouragement and helpful tips in this lovely podcast.
 Check it out [here](https://podcasts.apple.com/ca/podcast/make-joy-normal-cozy-homeschooling/id1512837291).
 The episode I was on is [here](https://podcasts.apple.com/ca/podcast/keeping-it-simple-an-interview-with-kelly/id1512837291?i=1000500930761).

 _PS if you'd like to really dive into simplifying, you may love the freebie my mail list received called ten questions to ask yourself to simplify your home life.
 If you'd like that too, feel free to send me an email at simplehomemom@gmail.com._

-**Enjoyed this blog and think it would be helpful to other moms?
-I'd love if you shared it.
-Thank you.**

-Cheers,

-Kelly